edvardHua/PoseEstimationForMobile/README.md

 └── valid
 ```

-The traing dataset only contains single person im

-ages and it come from the competition of [AI Challenger]().
+The traing dataset only contains single person images and it come from the competition of [AI Challenger]().
 I transfer the annotation into COCO format for using the data augument code from [tf-pose-estimation](https://github.com/ildoonet/tf-pose-estimation) respository.

 ### Hyper-parameter